cipherdmg/cipherdmg-trading/docs-template/docs/index.md

 * 60 = Who is in control right now

-## UnCoupling
+## Uccoupling

-* Is the first time during any month where the opening prices of the 4 major time frame occur at different times
+Is the first time during any month where the opening prices of the 4 major time frame occur at different times.

 * On any Monday, the Daily and Weekly opening prices are the same.
-During the first hour on Tuesday, the opening prices of the 60 group and Daily group are the same
+* During the first hour on Tuesday, the opening prices of the 60 group and Daily group are the same
-* Thus, the earliest an uncoupling can occur is the second hour of trading on Tuesday
+* The earliest an uncoupling can occur is the second hour of trading on Tuesday
 * THIS MEANS that we gain more quantitative evidence in which to gauge the probability of our trades based on the separation of the participation groups
 * If the last day of the month is between Friday and Sunday, uncoupling doesn't occur until the second hour of trading on the FOLLOWING Tuesday.
 * If the month ends any other day, the uncoupling occurs the second hour of the following day